NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Student of Magic.md

 Choose two ability boosts.
 One must be to **Intelligence** or **Wisdom**, and one is a free ability boost.

 You're trained in your choice of Arcana, Nature, Occultism, or Religion, as well as Academia Lore.
-You gain the [[Feats/Recognize Spell|Recognize Spell]] skill feat.
+You gain the [[Recognize Spell|Recognize Spell]] skill feat.

 *Source: Pathfinder Secrets of Magic*
 *OGL*